WARDS RIVER NSW

 Panorama View of Wards River, 1963

-This is a panorama of the village as seen from Rankin's farm, looking East towards the village.
+This is a panorama of Wards River as seen from Rankin's farm behind the village, looking East to the village.

 It's a composite image made by combining 11 frames of 8mm film that were shot from 3 slightly different anges over a period of several months in 1963 - hence the variation to lighting in parts of the panorama.